ghobs91/primus-news/README.md

-# Primus News - Actionable news, directly from the source
+# Primus News - Actionable news, directly from the primary source

 Primus News aims to focus on news with two qualities: